Tales of Toil & Tribulation

 Where was he, between the death of Amelia in 1845 and his death 1869?

 After many years of searching the records, and with several leads regarding his life, we eventually found him in the 1851 and 1861 censuses.
-At Stephen Hill, Upper Hallam, he was living as a lodger with Mary Pawson a widow, and her son Thomas.
+At Stephen Hill, Upper Hallam, he was living as a lodger with widow, Mary Pawson and her son Thomas.
 In 1851, lodger, William Fletcher also lived with them, and in 1861 lodger, John Leitch.
-For some reason the 1851 census stated that he was born in Lancashire, but this is probably an enumerator error.
-This had prevented the entry showing in search engines.
+For some reason the 1851 census stated that George, was born in Lancashire, but this is probably an enumerator error and this had prevented the entry showing in search engines.
 In 1861, place of birth given as Upper Hallam.